ralt/restful/README.md

 # restful

-REST APIs made easy.
+JSON REST APIs made easy.

-In other words, spin up a fully standards-compliant<sup>1</sup> API over HTTP in Common Lisp by providing a simple class.
+In other words, spin up a fully standards-compliant<sup>1</sup> JSON API over HTTP in Common Lisp by providing a simple class.

 Documentation available [here][0]. <!-- FIXME -->

 An example of an implementation is available [here][4].

 <sup>1</sup> Closely follows [RFC 7230][1], [RFC 7231][2] and [RFC 5789][3].

+## Dependencies

+This library uses (and exposes its usage) the following dependencies:

+- [`hunchentoot`][5]: defines a new acceptor to be used with hunchentoot. restful also assumes that `hunchentoot` is used to handle requests/responses.
+- [`jonathan`][6]: parse/render JSON thanks to this library.
+A selling point of this library is that an object can define a method to handle its rendering.

+The following dependencies are used internally:

+- `alexandria` for the hash table facilities.
+- `cl-ppcre` for the regexes.
+- `closer-mop` to define and handle new slot options.

 ## Roadmap